Advice, support, training and resources

 - We offer a one-day training course: Working with male victims of domestic violence

-- We have published the second edition of Respect's Toolkit for work with male victims of domestic violence.
-It includes research on men's experiences and needs as victims, case studies, assessment forms etc. If you want to buy a hard copy please download and complete the order form below.
-The toolkit costs £10 including p&p.
-The Toolkit can be downloaded free of charge chapter-by-chapter here.
+- Respect’s Toolkit for work with male victims of domestic violence, second edition, 2013, is a valuable resource for anyone working with male victims.
+It includes research on men’s experiences and needs as victims, case studies, assessment forms etc. If you want to buy a hard copy please complete the online order form below.
+The Toolkit costs £10 (+VAT) including postage & packing.
+Electronic versions of the Toolkit can be downloaded free of charge here.

-- We have published a booklet for men experiencing domestic violence, you can download it in PDF format here or ask for a free hard copy to be sent out to you.
+- We have published a booklet for men experiencing domestic violence, you can download it in PDF format Men’s Advice Line booklet for male victims or ask for a free hard copy to be sent out to you.

 Our posters and leaflets can be downloaded in PDF format below:

-If you want to buy hard copies of leaflets and posters please download and complete the order form below and email, fax or mail it to us:
+If you want to buy hard copies of leaflets and posters please complete the online order form below: